 The curriculum at Devonport High School for Girls relates directly to the school’s mission and ethos statements.
 The curriculum displays breadth, balance, relevance, differentiation, progression and continuity.
 The school recognises that education is an on-going process and that the curriculum offered should aide this progression into tertiary phases.
-We ensure we provide a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of students and prepares them for the opportunities, responsibilities and experiences of later life.
+We ensure we provide a broad and balanced curriculum that promotes the spiritual, moral, cultural, mental and physical development of students and prepares them for the opportunities, responsibilities and experiences of later life.
 In addition to all students studying English, Mathematics, Science and Religious Education we ensure that students have access to independent, impartial careers advice at all key stages in addition to relationship and sex education.

 To provide a curriculum structure that supports;